weddingjuma/osen-laravel-mpesa/README.md

     </tbody>
 </table>

-So, if your callback method is create(), for instance, it should take a single argument which is an array, from which you can access the variables as follows;
+So, if your callback method is create(), for instance, it should take a single argument - $payment = array() - which is an array, from which you can access the variables as follows;

     $MerchantRequestID  = $payment['$MerchantRequestID'];
     $CheckoutRequestID  = $payment['CheckoutRequestID'];